devadeka/vr-order-system/README.md

 - Webpack: is currently not being used and so the application is not being hosted
 - Status response: error codes sent via api will not be incorporated via frontend into message

-## **Workflow**
-The application will contain a titlebar that displays the site branding and a checkout button with the number of items in the cart.
-The home page contains a list of items on sale.
-Clicking on the listed items will show a detailed item page.

 ## **Technologies**
 |Frontend         |Backend       |